 2.2.3 The radiation field integrated over a range of wavelengths bands.
-Table 9.1 on page 94 lists the default bands.
+Table 9.1 on page 96 lists the default bands.
 The label and wavelength that are printed in the emission-line output are given in the first two columns of that table.
 The code will integrate over these bands to find the total radiated energy and report this in the main printout.
+This is a simple summation with no correction for a filter transmission function.
 The continuum_bands.ini file can be edited to change the number of bands or their detailed properties.